bobwulff/Cardmacropad/README.md

 ![Screenshot 2025-05-07 19-01-54](https://github.com/user-attachments/assets/4ffbf8c6-1ce0-4ee9-90f4-b7f0acccb71c)
 ![Screenshot 2025-05-07 19-02-04](https://github.com/user-attachments/assets/ab62f474-ed9d-44a8-90bc-2003be3472ed)

-8) Flip the board over and solder the holes on the back (GLOB IT ON)
+8) Flip the board over and solder the metal pins on the back (GLOB IT ON).
+Do NOT solder the plastic nubs (seen in red here)
 ![Screenshot 2025-05-07 19-04-22](https://github.com/user-attachments/assets/82997645-4072-47d6-8bdb-13899ea26203)

 # Congrats!
 You have completed the assembly